8 Reasons Why Waiting in Line Drives Us Crazy

 Since I’ve read this paper, I’ve been far more patient about standing in line.
 I’m occupied (see #1) with thoughts analyzing my own experience of waiting in line!
 Have you found any good ways to make waiting in line more pleasant?
 Or, on a different subject, have you found that understanding an experience better has made it more interesting?

-Speaking of things that many people don’t enjoy doing, Whitney Johnson has a very interesting piece in HarvardBusinessReview.org about how to network more effectively: Building a network that works takes work.
+Speaking of things that many people don’t enjoy doing, Whitney Johnson has a very interesting piece in HarvardBusinessReview.org about how to network more effectively: (no longer available).

 Mother’s Day!
 If you want a free, personalized bookplate for a copy of The Happiness Project that you’re giving for a gift (or for yourself), please drop me a note soon!
 I want to make sure that my letter with the bookplate reaches you in time.
 Yes, I’ll mail them anywhere in the world, and feel free to ask for as many as you like.